peterhinch/micropython-touch/README.md

 rate depending on the location of the touch.
 The closer the touch is to the
 centreline of the control, the slower the rate of change.
 This allows very precise changes to be made by adjusting the location and duration of a touch.
+"Closer" is on the horizontal axis for horizontal widgets, otherwise vertical.

 ###### [Contents](./README.md#0-contents)